There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 You can start investing with a minimum $500 starter investment.
 This minimum is one of the lowest for crowdfunded real estate.
 Investing at least $1,000 lets you choose an advanced investment strategy that will focus on dividend income or long-term growth.

 The advanced Fundrise Supplemental Income plan emphasizes dividend income.
-Its current annual dividend yield is 4.98%, which is higher than most public REITs.
+They offer competitive dividends, which is higher than most public REITs.
 You also earn some “equity income” when Fundrise sells properties that grow in value.

 Aggressive investors may decide to invest in a Long-Term Growth plan.
 This strategy earns minimal dividends, but the potential annual returns can be above 10% if property values increase.